Co-occurring Disorder Treatment for Teens

 quote-icon

-30-45% of teens with mental health disorders also have a substance use disorder
+Did you know that 30–45% of teens with mental health disorders also have a substance use disorder?

-Teens with mental illness are far more at risk of developing a co-occurring substance problem or substance use disorder.
-Despite the overlap, very few are treated for both.
-The good news is that Avery’s House does.
-Talk to one of our professionals about dual diagnosis and treatment.
+Teens with mental illness are at far greater risk of developing a co-occurring substance problem or substance use disorder.
+Even worse, despite the frequent overlap, few programs for teens treat both conditions.
+But there’s good news: Avery’s House does.
+Talk to one of our professionals today about our dual diagnosis and treatment.

-Avery’s House is a teen mental health treatment home.
-Our specialized professionals work with adolescents to evaluate, diagnose, & support various mental health conditions, including depression.
-We provide a non-judgemental, LGBTQA+-friendly environment where teens can safely begin or continue their treatment.
+Avery’s House is a set of three homelike teen mental health treatment facilities in Boise, Idaho and Apache Junction and Fountain Hills, Arizona.
+Our specialized professionals work with adolescents to evaluate, diagnose, and address various mental health conditions, including depression and anxiety.
+We provide a nonjudgmental and LGBTQA+-friendly environment where teens can safely begin or continue treatment.

 Does my child need help?

 Teens with mental health disorders may turn to drugs or alcohol in an attempt to cope with their struggles.
-They may also be more reluctant to talk about their substance use.
-Avery’s House provides a space for honest disclosure where your teen can feel safe to recover.
-Give us a call to learn about our integrated support services.
+They may also be more reluctant or ill-equipped to talk openly about their substance use.
+Avery’s House provides a space for honest disclosure where your teen will feel safe to recover.
+Call today to learn about our integrated support services.

 phone-icon (855) 506-1906